Canadian Major Indoor Soccer League: 2010 season

-The 2009–08 Canadian Major Indoor Soccer League season sees the reactivation of the Winnipeg Alliance FC and the expansion of the Prince George Fury.
-Each team will play 4 games against teams from the Professional Arena Soccer League (PASL) in the United States.
-The season will consist of 12 soccer games total.
-The Edmonton Drillers, Saskatoon Accelerators, Prince George Fury and Winnipeg Alliance FC will play 6 home games and the Calgary United FC will play 7 due to playing American teams.
+The 2009–08 Canadian Major Indoor Soccer League season saw the reactivation of the Winnipeg Alliance FC and the expansion of the Prince George Fury.
+Each team played 4 games against teams from the PASL in the United States.
+The season consisted of 12 soccer games total.
+The Edmonton Drillers, Saskatoon Accelerators, Prince George Fury and Winnipeg Alliance FC played 6 home games and the Calgary United FC played 7 due to playing American teams.

 2011 season

 Calgary United FC won the league championship in the three-team league.

 2012 season

 With only two teams in the league for the 2012 season, the Edmonton Drillers visited the Calgary United FC for a one-game season and league championship game at the Genesis Wellness Centre on April 21, 2012.
 Edmonton defeated Calgary 6–3.

 2013 season

 The league was on hiatus for 2013, planned to return in 2014, but never did.
 League president Mel Kowalchuk cited health concerns for the failure to recruit additional teams for 2013.